panjie/mu4e-goodies/README.md

 mu4e-goodies-signature-switch
 -----------------------------

-This extension provide simple signature switch function for mu4e.
+This extension provides simple signature switch function for mu4e.

 Way to use: